CommitAnalysisInfrastructure/ComAnI/README.md

 ## Execution
 The infrastructure can be executed as a typical Java Jar-file, which expects the following parameters:
 - Mandatory: A configuration (properties) file, which defines the particular ComAnI instance and its setup.
-The available configuration options and their valid valued are described in the ComAnI Guide.
+The available configuration options and their valid values are described in the [ComAnI Guide](/guide/ComAnI_Guide.pdf).
 - Optional: the `-i` option can be used to perform a single commit extraction.
 It has to be followed by the commit information, which is terminated by a last line containing the string “!q!”.

-Examples:
+*Examples:*

 `java -jar ComAnI.jar /path/to/configuration-file.properties`